 23. Go for green tea

 This powerhouse beverage is also good for your hair.
-Green tea extract has been shown to reduce sebum production and nourish skin when applied topically.
+Green tea extract has been shown to and when applied topically.
 Make it easy on yourself and pick up a shampoo that includes it.

 24. Embrace the topknot